Grenish/leetcode-problems/README.md

 # leetcode-problems
-In this repo I'll try to solve every leetcode problmes everyday in JavaScript or TypeScript.
+In this repo I'll try to solve every leetcode problems everyday in JavaScript or TypeScript.